rohanshukla/otp-agent/README.md

   specialChars: true,
 });
 console.log(otp);
 ```

 ## Note
-* Can be used to generate OTP using numbers, alphabets, upperCaseAlphabets, special characters and have option to choose either one of them.
+* OTP can be generated with numbers, alphabets, uppercase alphabets, and special characters, and either of them can be chosen.
-* otpLength - length of OTP, default length is 6 and OTP length cannot be more than 10 characters.
+* The OTP has a default length of 6 characters and a maximum length of 10.
-* By default only number options is true if no options are not provided.
+* If no choices are passed as a payload, then by default only number options are true.

 ## Author
 Rohan Shukla [GitHub](https://github.com/rohanshukla) [LinkedIn](https://www.linkedin.com/in/shuklarohan)